-Three-Point Seat Belt
+Three-Point Seat Belt Fitting

-Fitting

-Withdraw the belt from the reel, guide it untwisted across the body and engage the latch plate in the buckle.
+Withdraw the belt from the reel, guide it untwisted across the body and push the latch plate into the buckle until it clicks.
 Tension the lap belt regularly while driving by tugging the shoulder belt.